 Aluminum-alloy front subframe

 Besides its low mass, the TL aluminum-alloy front subframe reduces "starting boom" (resonance noise).
-For 2007, it has been re-designed with new transmission mounts and bushings for a more comfortable ride.
+The frame has been re-designed with new transmission mounts and bushings for a more comfortable ride.

 Active Noise Cancellation™